 Fortunately, many AI accessibility tools are available to assist with ADA and WCAG Compliance.
 They typically are a script that runs on your site to offer options to visitors to enhance their customer journey.
 They do not interfere with the functionality of your site and do not require additional code changes to your site.
 In other words, you do not have to rebuild your site; you layer these tools on top of the site to offer options to visitors.

-These tools greatly assist in moving you towards compliance, but ultimately the best solution to your site is a manual accessibility audit to address areas of improvement.
+These tools greatly assist in moving you toward compliance, but ultimately the best solution for your site is a manual accessibility audit to address areas of improvement.
 For example, these tools may generically fill in alt tags to meet basic requirements, which is better than nothing.
 However, ideally, you would properly use alt tags to identify the nature of the image so readers can convey the context to the visitor.

 Start your Journey to Web Accessibility Today